ulvus/3bi-hack/README.md

-# 3 buttons interface, file, social, and payment
+# 3 buttons interface.
+File, social, and payment

 A casestudy and hack, 3bi work for a more accessible, privacy, and progressive web